THE GREAT SOUTHERN ALPS MILER

 From the head of the lake runners follow the 4×4 track around the lake and across the outlet stream and down into the Waiau Valley and turn right to head up the St James Cycleway track and onto the 4×4 track to the historic rabbit control fence (30.86km) the fence starts at the river and goes all the way out to Kaikoura and was dug in by hand!

 Continuing down the 4×4 track until a right hand deviation takes the course around into the Ada valley.
-The course follows a mix of 4×4 and stock trails right upto and along the foot of the might and majestic Faerie Queen before joing the St James walkway (65.98km) back down the valley to the Christopher walkway hut (69.39km).
+The course follows a mix of 4×4 and stock trails right upto and along the foot of the might and majestic Faerie Queen before joining the St James walkway (65.98km) back down the valley to the Christopher walkway hut (69.39km).
 From the hut, the course follows the 4×4 track (with a brief detour under Fangorn Matagouri forest) down to the Henry aid station (78.18km)

 From the aid station the course heads upto the walkway track and follows a mix of walkway and 4×4 trail up the Henry to the new Anne hut in the middle of the Irishman Flat (84.18km).
 Turning at the hut runners return back down to the Henry aid station via another mix of walkway, 4×4 and stock trails and the Henry swingbridge.